amirmasoudabdol/preferably/README.md

 > ⚠️ Keep in mind that you should NOT use `default_assets: false` when you change the default template. 'preferably' relies on some of the 'pkgdown' assets and templates.

-### Integeration
+### Integration

-In the case that you are using CI systems to build and deploy your website, you need to make sure that 'preferably' is available on the enviroment.
+In the case that you are using CI systems to build and deploy your website, you need to make sure that 'preferably' is available on the environment.
 For [GitHub Action](https://pkgdown.r-lib.org/articles/pkgdown.html?q=github%20action#publishing), add the following line to the "Install dependencies" section of your `.github/workflows/pkgdown.yaml` file:

 ```YAML
 - name: Install dependencies